WillDosSantos/wills-portfolio/posts/avalanche-summit-ba.md

 ### Design Recognition

-Having our design work recognized by Emin Gun Sirer was particularly meaningful because:
+Having our design work recognized by Emin Gün Sirer was particularly meaningful because:

 - **Industry Validation**: Confirmation from a respected technical leader
 - **Design Excellence**: Recognition of our visual communication capabilities